systematic-magic/AgingPubMed/editorials_pdf.rst

 17. Copyright
 -------------

-"Copyright:" section can be found at the end of the article right after the "Keywords:" section (or last optional section, if present).
+Copyright section can be found at the end of the article right after the Keywords section (or last optional section, if present).

 17.1.
 Check that there is no blank line between Copyright and section preceding it.

 17.2.
-Check that copyright section has a title "Copyright:" (:ref:`title case<title_case>` and followed by colon(:)).
+Check that Copyright section has a title "Copyright:" (:ref:`title case<title_case>` and followed by colon(:)).

 17.3.
 Check that "Copyright:" is formatted in black, bold and italic font.